ubuntuslave/codepath-intro-tips-app/README.md

 The following **additional** features are implemented:

 * [X] Bug fix: If bill value is empty, this is checked in order to avoid a crash while computing the tip out of any percentage change.
-* [X] Making sure the keyboard is always visible and the bill amount is always the first responder.

 ## Video Walkthrough